centria/design-and-documentation/docs/part3.md

 ## HTML

-HTML is often referred to as a programming language, which is technically not true.
+*Hypertext Markup Language* HTML is often referred to as a programming language, which is technically not true.
 It is a markup language, describing the structure of a document.
 HTML comprises a set of elements and tags used to define and show different sections of the document, also giving them specific functionalities.
 Tags can for example turn a word into a link, make it cursive, or change its size.

 Here is an example of an HTML element: